 Gift cards don’t sell themselves, you’ve got to promote themYou can’t purchase a gift card if you don’t know they are on offer.
 If a customer has done business with you multiple times in the past or is using your services regularly, it’s a safe bet that they like what you have to offer and would be willing to share gift cards with their friends.
 For loyal customers, you may consider offering a discount on your gift cards.

-Gift cards work in any industryMany service-oriented small businesses seldom offer gift cards believing that individuals wouldn’t need, use or want a gift card for their service.
+Gift cards for small businessMany service-oriented small businesses seldom offer gift cards believing that individuals wouldn’t need, use or want a gift card for their service.
 Nothing could be further from the truth.
 Gift cards work in all types of industries: people need their gutters cleaned, teeth cleaned, dogs groomed, nails done, lawns mowed, cars detailed, etc.

 Same goes if your business serves other businesses.
 Businesses need content written, websites updated, taxes completed.
 If you have anything to sell, a gift card will work for you.